prettydiff/simple/readme.md

 * regex - JavaScript style regular expressions.

 #### Non-primitives (passed by reference)
-* function - A bag of instructions that accepts parameters for input and always returns a value, where that value is the function itself by default.
+* function - A bag of instructions that accepts parameters for input and always returns a value, where that value is the function itself by default if the return function isn't specified.
    - Declared by applying a parenthsis grouping prior to a block.
    - `cat: () {console.log("meow");}`
    - Executed when a parethesis grouping follows the function's reference.
    - `cat(); // returns the actual function because a return value isn't specific and executes its instructions //`
    - Without the following parenthesis the reference to the function itself is passed without executing the function.
    - `cat; // returns the actual function without executing its instructions //`
+   - Provide the return function to specify output for the function.
+   - `cat: (x:"number") {return(x + 1)}; cat(3); // returns 4`
 * array - A list of dynamic length where keys are 0 based incrementing integers and values are of any data type.
 Every index must have a value.
 Sparse arrays will throw an error.
    - Declared by use of the global Store hash's array property.
    - `animals: Store.array("cat", "dog", "parrot")`